heyoka/faxe-docs/docs/dfs_script_language/script_expressions.md

 ## References
-References are used in lambda expression to access data in data-items (data_points and data_batches).
+References are used in lambda expression to access fields in data-items (data_points and data_batches).
 They cannot be used in script expressions, so the next example will throw an error during script compilation:

 ```dfs